Clinical UM Guideline

 EMG and NCS are most effective when preliminary investigation (including history and neurologic examination) is suggestive of a significant probability of pathology.
 EMG and NCS should be performed and interpreted by individuals with appropriate training and expertise and should be evaluated in the context of the individual clinical scenario.

-It is the position of the American Association of Neuromuscular and Electrodiagnostic Medicine, in its Recommended Policy for Electrodiagnostic Medicine (AANEM, 2004), that the selection of the number and type of specific EMG and NCS tests to be performed on an individual is best determined by the testing physician, based on multiple factors, including: the referral diagnosis, presenting symptoms, medical history, findings on prior clinical examination or diagnostic testing, and suspected etiology.
-The AANEM states further that, except in unique situations, needle EMG and NCS should be performed together in a study design determined by a trained physician, in order that healthcare decisions are based on complete diagnostic information.
+It is the position of the American Association of Neuromuscular and Electrodiagnostic Medicine (AANEM), in its Recommended Policy for Electrodiagnostic Medicine (2004), that the selection of the number and type of specific EMG and NCS tests to be performed on an individual is best determined by the testing physician, based on multiple factors, including: the referral diagnosis, presenting symptoms, medical history, findings on prior clinical examination or diagnostic testing, and suspected etiology.
+In the 2015 position statement Proper Performance and Interpretation of Electrodiagnostic Studies, AANEM states that except for unique situations, needle EMG and NCS should be performed together in a study design determined by a trained physician, in order that healthcare decisions are based on complete diagnostic information.
 Some excerpted comments follow:

-In another AANEM document, the Model Policy for Needle Electromyography (NEMG) and Nerve Conduction Studies (NCS) issued in 2010, the following was noted:
+In another AANEM document, the Model Policy for Needle Electromyography and Nerve Conduction Studies, updated in 2016, the following was noted:

 Peer Reviewed Publications: